saidulIslam1602/saidulIslam1602/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Web Based Software Development
+Data Engineering
 - 🌱 I’m currently learning ...
-Tensorflow 2.0/ Deep Learning
+Data Engineering Concepts and Implementation
 - 👯 I’m looking to collaborate on ...
-Research Based Web Development
+Data Engineering Entry Level's Position
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... simonsaid1602@gmail.com, saidulislam1602araihazar@gmail.com
 - 😄 Pronouns: ...
 He/His